 The drug is available in a variety of administration forms, all of which has slightly different uses:

 - Metabolic and vascular diseases of the brain, such as ischemic stroke and traumatic brain injuries

 - Peripheral vascular diseases (such as arterial angiopathy and trophic ulcers) and diabetic polyneuropathy

 Topical gel form is used to promote healing of skin and mucosal burns, cuts, scratches, and grazes.

 There is also an alternative for Actovegin with the same active ingredient, indications for use and dosage forms – Solcoseryl.

-The oral dosage is 1-2 pills three times a day before a meal.
-The length of the treatment course if 4-6 weeks.
+The dosage for pill form is 1-2 pills three times a day before a meal.
+The length of the treatment course is 4-6 weeks

-- The dosage for injury recovery is 10ml intravenous or 5ml intramuscular 3-4 times a week.
+The dosage for injections depends on the severity of patient’s condition and diagnosis.
+The dosage for wound healing is 10ml intravenous or 5ml intramuscular daily or 3-4 times a week.